spang-lab/adadmire/docs/source/usage.md

 The usage example in this section requires you to download the data files from folder [data](https://github.com/spang-lab/adadmire/tree/main/data) or the urnc repository first.
 For a description of the contents of this folder, see section [Data](#data).

+For those without prior Python experience, a comprehensive guide on how to install Python and Adadmire is available at [github.com/spang-lab/adadmire/docs/source/manual.pdf](https://github.com/spang-lab/adadmire/blob/main/docs/source/manual.pdf).

 ### Example 1

 ```python